-flatpak-builder has already been introduced in Building Your First Flatpak, which gave a basic example of how it can be used.
+flatpak-builder has already been introduced in Building your first Flatpak and Building Introduction.
 This page provides additional detail on how to use

 flatpak-builder, including the various command options that are available.

 flatpak-builder provides two options for exporting an application in order to run it.
 The first is to export to a repository, from which the application can be run.
 The second is to automatically install locally.

 --repo option allows a repository to be specified, for the application to be exported to.
 This takes the format:

 <repo> is a path to a repository.
 If no repository exists at the specified location, the repository will be created.
 If the application is already in the specified repository,